Improving Transferability for Domain Adaptive Detection Transformers: Introduction

 The second concern is about ``how''.
-SFA \cite{wang2021exploring} exploits adversarial learning for aligning the token embeddings of each layer of decoder.
-Although being effective, adversarial alignment might distort the intrinsic distribution characteristics \cite{bsp}.
+SFA \cite{wang2021exploring} exploits adversarial learning for aligning the token embeddings of each decoder layer.
+Although effective, adversarial alignment might distort the intrinsic distribution characteristics \cite{bsp}.
 In the case of decoder alignment, this adversarial scheme might damage the crucial location information, which limits the performance of detectors.

-To tackle this, we propose an Object-Aware Alignment (OAA) module for acquiring domain-invariant backbone features.
-Plainly conducting alignment on the global backbone features can narrow the domain gap between domains.
-Such a coarse-grained alignment strategy is effective, but ignores the difference between the objects and background.
-The regions containing objects should be emphasized during alignment, since they are more transferable than the background regions, as the domain shift is usually presented in the background.
+To fully boost the cross-domain performance, we propose an Object-Aware Alignment (OAA) module for acquiring domain-invariant backbone features.
+Conducting global alignment on backbone feature maps effectively narrow the domain shift.
+Still, it overlooks the difference between the objects and the background.
+The object regions should be emphasized during alignment since they are more transferable than the background regions in which the domain shift is usually presented.
 In light of this, we introduce a simple yet effective scheme, utilizing the pseudo labels to identify the foreground regions, which is complementary to the global alignment.
-Concretely, the pixels of feature maps enclosed by pseudo bounding boxes will be highlighted during alignment.
-As a result, the detector will concentrate on the object area of target samples as illustrated in Fig. \ref{fig:fig_oaa}(b).
-Prior works generally leverage the pseudo labels for self-training \cite{kim2019self,jiang2021decoupled}, which requires highly reliable pseudo labels to avoid the negative transfer.
-As illustrated in Fig. \ref{fig:fig_oaa}, when the pseudo labels are inaccurate, self-training might harm the detector performance.
-While, in OAA, we utilize the pseudo labels in a class-agnostic manner.
-Hence, the noisy pseudo labels can still be helpful to identify the desired regions that contain objects, leading to comprehensive backbone feature alignment.
+Concretely, the pixels of feature maps enclosed by pseudo bounding boxes will be highlighted.
+As a result, the transformer will focus more on the object area of target samples, as illustrated in Fig. \ref{fig:fig_oaa}(b), leading to a higher recall.
+Prior works generally leverage the pseudo labels for self-training \cite{kim2019self,jiang2021decoupled}, which might suffer from performance degeneration due to the noisy pseudo labels, as illustrated in Fig. \ref{fig:fig_oaa}(a).
+However, in OAA, we utilize the pseudo labels in a class-agnostic manner (see Fig. \ref{fig:fig_oaa}(c)).
+Hence, the noisy pseudo labels can still be helpful in identifying the desired regions that contain objects, resulting in in-depth backbone feature alignment.